juliancandia/MongolianHCC/README.md

 # MongolianHCC
-Analysis pipeline for genomic study of Mongolian hepatocellular carcinoma
+Analysis pipeline of RNA-Seq and WES data from a Mongolian hepatocellular carcinoma cohort.